ansleybrown1337/runoff-mcmc/README.md

 ## Directory Structure

-- `Code`: This directory contains all the R and Python scripts used for converting data formats.
+- `Code`: This directory contains the R code for analysis.
-- `Example Data`: Sample datasets in the old and new formats to help users understand the kind of data the scripts work with.
+- `Example Data`: Sample dataset that I'm using to test my analysis.
-- `images`: Contains banner PNG
+- `images`: Contains banner image.
-- `Output`: This directory is where the converted files will be saved after running the scripts.
+- `Output`: Where output images and results will be saved.

 ## Getting Started